Málaga Centro-Alameda railway station

 Málaga Centro-Alameda is an underground railway station opened in 1976 in the Spanish city of Málaga, Andalucia.
 It serves as the city centre terminus for Cercanías Málaga lines C-1 to Fuengirola and C-2 to Álora.
-In 2020 it will be connected to Málaga Metro via the Guadalmedina station.
+In 2023 the Málaga Metro's Guadalmedina station opened, a short walk from Centro-Alameda.

 History

 The station opened in 1976 along with the C-1 Cercanías line to Fuengirola.
 From 2007 to 2010, the station closed for a €4.4 million renovation which included new entrances at street level, and to enable C-2 services from Álora to access the station via a tunnel leading to underground platforms at Málaga María Zambrano station.

 Services

 Centro-Alameda is served by both Cercanías Málaga commuter rail lines, with a frequency of every 10–20 minutes.